Understanding what an SEO score is, or, more precisely, a good SEO score, is not that difficult.

 One significant obstacle to enhancing organic traffic from search engines like Google, Yahoo, or Bing is the presence of technical SEO issues.

-These issues often remain hidden until you employ online tools like audit tools or SEO score checkers to evaluate your website’s performance.
+These technical SEO problems often remain hidden until you employ online tools like technical SEO audit tools or SEO score checkers to evaluate your website’s performance.

 It is imperative to incorporate these types of examinations and analyses into your routine website maintenance protocol.